rossfion/HTML-CSS-JS-BookNotes-Project-v2/README.md

 The books JSON data is included in a separate file where it is assigned to a variable and imported via the spread operator in the main JavaScript file.

 As with the first version, none of the links work.
 In addition, the mobile navigation does not work although the relevant styling has been applied.
 I have left this up to your imagination as to how you wish to approach this.
-The functionality has already been implemented in the first version.
+The functionality has already been implemented in the <a href="https://github.com/rossfion/HTML-CSS-JS-BookNotes-Project-v1" target="_blank">first version</a>.

 Also, no additional information about the book is displayed.
 For example, clicking on a book cover image will not do anything.
 I have reserved this functionality for the third project where all of this comes together.